-UNALASKA — After several days of waiting out a storm near Unalaska, the Pan Viva is on the move and headed to its destination port in Washington State.
-The U.S. Coast Guard order which kept the vessel in place for most of Monday has been lifted.
+UNALASKA — After several days of waiting out a storm near Unalaska, the Pan Viva is on the move and headed to its destination port in Washington state.
+The U.S. Coast Guard order that kept the vessel in place for most of Monday has been lifted.

 A pilot boarded the 738-foot cargo ship to bring it closer to Summer Bay, where the four crew members who were evacuated from the ship Saturday afternoon as a precautionary measure re-embarked.
 Two tugboats, the Gretchen Dunlap and James Dunlap, assisted.